 A lot goes into your direct mail marketing strategy.
 You’re regularly planning, creating, testing, sending, and analyzing each campaign.
 You’re also tracking changes, managing spreadsheets, and dealing with last-minute changes—and that’s just to get the project out the door.
 But have you considered how timing in marketing affects your direct mail campaigns?
 Direct mail timing plays a big part in your response rates.
 If you follow these guidelines, you’ll see an improvement.

 If you’re sending triggered direct mail, you’ll need to account for which stage of the buyer’s journey a prospect is in.
-This will tell you when to send your campaign.
+This will help you dtermine the best direct mail timing for your campaign.
 Your direct mail piece should be customized for each stage, but it should also support other touch points.

 Buyer’s Journey Stage One: Awareness